Thalhammer/jwt-cpp/README.md

 ### Providing your own JSON Traits

-There are several key items that need to provide to a `jwt::basic_claim` in order for it to be interoptable with you JSON library of choice.
+There are several key items that need to be provided to a `jwt::basic_claim` in order for it to be interoptable with you JSON library of choice.

 * type specifications
 * conversion from genric "value type" to specific
 * serialization and parsing

-If ever you are not sure, the traits are heavily checked against static asserts to make sure you provide everything that's requires.
+If ever you are not sure, the traits are heavily checked against static asserts to make sure you provide everything that's required.

 ```cpp
 struct my_favorite_json_library_traits {